will62794/mongo/src/mongo/db/repl/README.md

 all safe reconfigs enforce a **[single node change](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/repl_set_config_checks.cpp#L82-L89)** condition, which requires that no more than a single voting node is added or removed in a single reconfig.
+Any number of non voting nodes can be added or removed in a single reconfig.
 This constraint ensures that any adjacent configs satisfy quorum overlap.
 You can see a justification of why this is true in the Raft thesis section referenced above.

-If a replica set transitions between many configs over time, however, quorum overlap may not always be ensured between configs on different nodes, so there are two additional constraints that must be satisfied before a primary node can install a new configuration:
+Even though the single node change condition ensures quorum overlap between two adjacent configs, quorum overlap may not always be ensured between configs on all nodes of the system, so there are two additional constraints that must be satisfied before a primary node can install a new
+configuration:

 1. **[Config
 Replication](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/replication_coordinator_impl.cpp#L3531-L3534)**: